-- 1. Expand each category in turn and examine the lists.
-Components for all possible paths are shown: - There are two continents in the Location category. - There are two clusters, each of which is in a separate continent. - There are four vTMs across the two clusters. - There is one listed vServer.
+- There is one listed vServer.
 There are four vServers in total across the four vTMs, but there is a single repeating name because of cluster replication.
 All duplicates are removed.
-See "Understanding Cluster-Level Replication of Components" on page 309. - There are four pools.
+See "Understanding Cluster-Level Replication of Components" on page 360. - There are four pools.
 There are fourteen pools in total across the four vTMs, but there are repeating names because of cluster replication.
 All duplicates are removed. - There are six nodes.
 There are 24 nodes in total across the four vTMs, but there are repeating names because of cluster replication.
-All duplicates are removed. - 2.
-Expand the Location category.
+All duplicates are removed. - Expand the Location category.
 Two continents are listed: Asia and Europe.
 Select Asia, - 3.
 Expand the Clusters category.
 Two clusters are listed: Alpha and Beta.
 Select Alpha. - 4.
 Expand the vTMs category.
 Only the two vTMs in the Alpha Cluster are listed: vTM-Alpha-1 and vTM-Alpha-2.
 Select vTM-Alpha-2. - 5.
 Expand the vServers category.
 Only vServer-1 is listed, as this is the only vServer in the selected vTM.
 Select vServer-1. - 6.
 Expand the Pools category.
-Three pools are listed, as these are the pools within the selected vTM: Pool-1, Pool-2 and Pool-3.
+Three pools are listed, as these are the pools within the selected vTM: - Pool-1, Pool-2 and Pool-3.
 Select Pool-3. - 7.
 Expand the Nodes category.
 Three nodes are listed, as these are the nodes within the selected vTM: Node-4, Node-5 and Node-6.
-Select Node-5.

-All selections are now complete.
+Select Node-5. - All selections are now complete.
 The analytics graph will use all data for the pathway between the Asia continent and Node-5 on vTM-Alpha-2.
-This represents an end-to-end connection.

-Note: The analytics graph updates after every selection.

-Note: You can also reach the same result using a different number of Component Filter selections, using a flexible selection approach.
-See "Example 2: Flexible Component Selection" on page 314.
+This represents an end-to-end connection. - The analytics graph updates after every selection. - You can also reach the same result using a different number of Component Filter selections, using a flexible selection approach.
+See "Example 2: Flexible Component Selection" below.